stopsopa/envprocessor/README.md

 ```

+Above is safe to just import into our buldned code.

 Important thing to understand is that natural point where building/generating `dist/preprocessed.js` have to happen is just before launching the app in the final environment (e.g. in the pod).

 Normally our pod will be defined with entrypoint in Dockerfile something like: